Whether you use a combination or chronological resume, the following content areas may present some challenges or traps for you:

 “Work History” and “Work Experience.”

 These headings may not support the image you wish to create.
-You want to choose words that convey your professionalism, your expertise, your maturity, and experience.
+You want to choose words that convey your professionalism, your expertise, your maturity, and your experience.

 “Work experience” is a term used for unpaid job placements that provide students with the chance to apply classroom knowledge and develop skills on the job.
 Your paid employment should not be confused with this.